lguangyu/OligotypingAnalysis/README.md

 Bacteria(100);Proteobacteria(100);Gammaproteobacteria(100);Pseudomonadales(100);Moraxellaceae(100);Acinetobacter(100);
 ```

-Then discard all the bootstrapping numbers (with the parenthese):
+Then discard all the bootstrapping numbers (with the parenthese).
+The final taxonomy string should look like something below:

 ```
 Bacteria;Proteobacteria;Gammaproteobacteria;Pseudomonadales;Moraxellaceae;Acinetobacter;